miklevin/MikeLev.in/_posts/2025-09-18-daily-heuristics-ai-analogues.md

 adjustments are made, and the shape of the thing you're building out of the Lego-like building block parts comes from.
 Vision and revision.

-## Forging a Righteous Feedback Loop
+## The Gandalf Approach to 'Moving Mountains'

 And then finally the thing that the focus tends to run interference with: those things you must not forget about.
 The plates you must keep spinning.
 The balls